IbrahimSengun63/java-design-patterns/src/main/java/composite/notes.md

 # Composite Design Pattern

-The Adapter design pattern is a structural design pattern.
-It allows incompatible interfaces to work with each other by turning one interface into an object so that those aiming to collaborate can understand the interface.
-An adapter is also referred to as a wrapper because it envelops the object, hiding the complexity of conversions happening between interfaces and objects.
-This way, the wrapped object remains unaware of the adapter.
+The composite design pattern is a structural design pattern also known as the object tree design pattern.
+It composes objects to form a tree structure and provides the ability to use individual objects within the tree structure.

 # Uml Diagram